zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 npx hardhat balance --from subnet
 ```

-After running the script you should see balances printed out in the command line.
+After running the script you should see balances printed out in the comman line.
 If you have used `--from subnet` you will only see the native token balance of the user.
 If you have used `--from avax` you will see the ERC20 balances of both user and the bridge contract.

 Balance value seen on the subnet depends on how you have funded your address.
 But balance values on avax should look like the following: